joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/02/17/briefing/digging-through-the-epstein-files.html

 **Spain to Investigate Social Media Giants, Escalating Trans-Atlantic Tech Dispute**\
-`The government wants prosecutors to investigate X, Meta and TikTok, adding to a growing a clash between the U.S. and Europe over regulating social media.`\
+`The government wants prosecutors to investigate X, Meta and TikTok, adding to a growing clash between the U.S. and Europe over regulating social media.`\
 https://nytimes.com/2026/02/17/world/europe/spain-investigate-social-media.html

 **For Kyle Finnegan and father, Willy, a Tigers dream is finally fulfilled**\